MrKunalSharma/End-to-End-ML-Pipeline-for-Real-Time-Material-Classification-/performance_report.md

 ## Conclusion

-The material classification pipeline successfully demonstrates:
+The pipeline demonstrates:
-- ✅ 71.5% accuracy across 6 diverse material categories
+- ✅ 71.5% accuracy across six material categories
-- ✅ Real-time processing capabilities
+- ✅ Real-time processing capability
 - ✅ Production-ready deployment options
 - ✅ Clear path for iterative improvements

-While not perfect, this accuracy level is sufficient for:
+This accuracy is sufficient to:
-- Reducing manual sorting workload by >70%
+- Reduce manual sorting workload by >70%
-- Identifying high-confidence items for automated sorting
+- Identify high-confidence items for automated sorting
-- Flagging uncertain items for human review
+- Flag uncertain items for human review
-- Continuous improvement through active learning
+- Enable continuous improvement through active learning

-The system is ready for pilot deployment with recommended phased approach focusing on high-accuracy categories first.
+The system is ready for a pilot deployment, starting with high-accuracy categories and iterating per recommendations above.